Emil F. Reinhardt: Early life and military career

-Emil Fredrich Reinhardt was born in West Bay City (now Bay City, Michigan on October 27, 1888, the son of Christoph L. Reinhardt and Seyville L. (Tomhafe) Reinhardt.
+Emil Fredrich Reinhardt was born in West Bay City (now Bay City, Michigan) on October 27, 1888, the son of Christoph L. Reinhardt and Seyville L. (Tomhafe) Reinhardt.
 He graduated from Bay City Western High School in 1906 and subsequently he attended the United States Military Academy (USMA) at West Point, New York.
 He graduated four years later in June 1910, at the age of 21, and was commissioned as a second lieutenant into the Infantry Branch of the United States Army.
 Among his fellow graduates were Ernest J. Dawley, David McCoach Jr., Burton O. Lewis, John Millikin, Jack W. Heard, Oscar Griswold, Durward Saunders Wilson, James Muir, Oscar Solbert, Harry Chamberlin, all of whom would, like Reinhardt, become general officers in the future.

 After his graduation, Reinhardt served initially with the 26th Infantry Regiment at Fort Wayne, Michigan.
 Subsequent assignments included Texas City, Texas and the Philippines as a member of the 8th Infantry Regiment.
 He was promoted to first lieutenant in 1916 and captain in 1917.

 During World War I, which the United States entered in April 1917, Reinhardt was promoted to temporary major.
 Recognized as an effective trainer and instructor, he did not see service overseas during the war and instead remained in the United States, where he served at Camp Fremont in California, Camp Pike in Arkansas, and Camp Hancock in Georgia, primarily as an instructor of infantry tactics and in the use of machine guns.
 In January 1919, just two months after the war came to an end with the signing of the Armistice with Germany, he was assigned as commander of the 41st Machine Gun Battalion at Camp Custer, Michigan.
 In 1919 and 1920 he also commanded the Camp Custer Convalescent Center.

 Between the wars

 After the war Reinhardt was assigned to the 50th Infantry Regiment.
 He graduated from the U.S. Army Command and General Staff School in 1923.
 He was assigned as Professor of Military Science and tactics at the University of Dayton and the Miami Military Institute in Ohio from 1923 to 1928. and the U.S. Army War College in 1931.
 He was promoted to lieutenant colonel in 1935 and colonel in 1939.

-From 1934–1938, Reinhardt served as an instructor with Pennsylvania National Guard, and in 1938 was transferred to Washington, D.C. as the executive officer (XO) of the Washington Provisional Brigade.
+From 1934 to 1938, Reinhardt served as an instructor with Pennsylvania National Guard, and in 1938 was transferred to Washington, D.C. as the executive officer (XO) of the Washington Provisional Brigade.